Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2 lab1.md

 In this lab, you will complete the following tasks:

-+ Task 1: overview and activity explorer
++ Task 1: Overview and Activity Explorer

 ### Protecting your data using Microsoft Purview